don-bski/WrkFile2Mid/README.md

                  Colored text is used for each level.
 Specify 'm' (e.g. 2m), for monochrome text.
 Useful for redirected console output.

    -t <trk>      Process only the specified track(s).
-0 is the first track.
-   -a            Include sysex bank data in track 0 of MIDI file.
+   -a            Include sysex bank data in track 1 of MIDI file.
    -f            Format sysex data to a -s useable .sxd file.
    -e            Export raw sysex data to a .syx file.

    -s <file>     Sysex data for transmission to a MIDI device.
    -p <p>|auto   MIDI device port. -s option interactive if not specified.
    -M <map>      Specifies a MIDI device port mapping string.
-   -z <us>       Sysex throttle.
-Default 0.
+   -z <usec>     Sysex throttle.
+Default 250 usec/byte.

    -c <file>     Check the specified file for valid MIDI format.
    -m            Show available MIDI devices.